Hi, welcome back, Rush Limbaugh, the Excellence in Broadcasting Network.

 Why haven't they been brought in to testify?

-I mean, maybe we have that it hadn't been in the news.
+I mean, maybe we have, but it hadn't been in the news.

-So Goldman Sachs claims that they have lost 90 million dollars in this deal.
+So Goldman Sachs claims that they have lost $90 million in this deal.

-The SEC is alleging that Goldman materially misstated and omitted facts in disclosure documents for the synthetic collateralized debt obligation product it originated called Abacus 207-AC1.
+The SEC is alleging that Goldman materially misstated and omitted facts in disclosure documents for the synthetic collateralized debt obligation product that originated called Abacus 207-AC1.

 Goldman was paid a fee of approximately $15 million for its work in the deal.

-The allegation is that Goldman misrepresented to investors that an objective third party, ACA, had reviewed the mortgage package underlying the credit default obligations, and that Goldman failed to disclose to ACA that a hedge fund, Paulson guy, uh, was going to short the package.
+The allegation is that Goldman misrepresented to investors that an objective third party, ACA, had reviewed the mortgage package underlying the credit default obligations and that Goldman failed to disclose to ACA that a hedge fund, the Paulson guy, was going to short the package.

-Who and he had helped select the mortgages for the package, against which he planned to bet against.
+And he had helped select the mortgages for the package against which he planned to bet against.

-The SEC also alleged that this guy Terray, Francois Francine or whatever, Terray misled ACA into believing that Paulson invested approximately 200 million in the equity of Abigail 207 ACICI.
+The SEC also alleged that this guy Ture, Francois or Francine or whatever, Ture, misled ACA into believing that Paulson invested approximately $200 million in the equity of Abacus 207 ICI.

-That is, he took a long position, but Goldman claims to never told ACA that Paulsman was a long investor and that his normal business practice market makers do not disclose the identities of a buyer or seller and vice versa.
+That is, he took a long position, but Goldman claims to never told ACA that Paulson was a long investor and that his normal business practice market makers do not disclose the identities of a buyer or seller and buy his personal.

-Now the the the upshot here of this is that right now no criminality has been alleged.
+Now, the upshot here of this is that right now, no criminality has been alleged.

 It's a civil complaint.

-If, and this is this is where Goldman's gonna get shafted here, folks, and you may think they deserve it.
+If, and this is where Goldman's going to get shafted here, folks, and you may think they deserve it.

-Whenever it comes to the Democrat Party led United States government versus anybody in the private sector, I'm sorry, I side with the private sector.
+I'm just telling you, whenever it comes to the Democrat Party-led United States government versus anybody in the private sector, I'm sorry, I side with the private sector.

-My instincts are it may be both a pack of thieves.
+My instincts are to say it may be both a pack of thieves.

-And in this case, Goldman, I know is in the in the back pocket of the regime.
+And in this case, Goldman, I know, is in the back pocket of the regime.

-Goldman donated all kinds, almost a million dollars to Obama.
+Goldman donated all kinds, a million dollars to Obama.

 So I got no brief for Goldman here.